If you’ve been hurt by love in the past, you’re probably a bit more careful about the kind of people you allow into your heart.

 This process teaches how to discover and embrace your greatest gifts, or your authentic self.
 I call this process Deeper Dating.

-The process of Deeper Dating is the quickest, easiest, and most direct path to true, lasting, healthy love because you’re no longer wasting time in unhealthy relationships or attracting unavailable partners.
+The process you’ll learn in Deeper Dating is the quickest, easiest, and most direct path to true, lasting, healthy love because you’re no longer wasting time in unhealthy relationships or attracting unavailable partners.

 Warmly,